kirkaDev/SocialQuiz/README.md

 This solution is based on Firebase services (for auth and store data).
-For using in yourself projects you should create project on Firebase https://firebase.google.com/docs/android/setup
+For using in yourself projects you should create project on Firebase https://firebase.google.com/docs/android/setup and put your google-services.json into project (without this file you can't build own the project after clone operation)

 ### Contribution